1.289-339-3464

 Could there be a non-pharmacological alternative to pain management when dealing with post-operative pain?
 A recent paper published in the journal of Pain Medicine went about checking the usefulness of Mindfulness Based Cognitive Therapy (MBCT) in treating post-op pain.
 22 individuals who have had their knees replaced were matched with a similar cohort.
 First group got four weeks of mindfulness training.
 Both groups were assessed at baseline, at six weeks, and three-and-six-month period post-surgery.

-“Compared with matched controls, patients who received MBCBT had lower pain severity and pain interference at 6 weeks after surgery”, the journal noted.
+“Compared with matched controls, patients who received MBCT had lower pain severity and pain interference at 6 weeks after surgery”, the journal noted.
 More so, “Group differences in outcomes were mediated by changes in pain catastrophizing but not by changes in depression or anxiety.”
 Both groups didn’t differ in pain perception at three- and six-month level, probably because most of the post-op pains tend to resolve in the long term.

 chronic pain, knee pain, knee replacement and mindfulness, pain medicine